At a glance

 Many kids don’t tell their parents about being bullied online.

-Online bullying is a widespread problem that can happen to all kids.
+Online bullying is a widespread problem that can happen to anyone.
 But kids who learn and think differently are more likely to be targets, just like they are with in-person bullying.

 There are a few reasons for this.
-Kids with learning and thinking differences may have poor social skills and find it difficult to make friends.
-They may suffer from low self-esteem and be seen as “different.”
+Kids with learning and thinking differences may have trouble with social skills and making friends.
+They may also have low self-esteem.
+Other kids may see them as “different.”

-Many kids don’t tell their parents they’re being bullied online.
-They may not know what counts as cyberbullying or how to handle it when it happens.
+Many kids stay silent about online bullying.
+They may not know what counts as cyberbullying or how to deal with it when it happens.
 Kids might also feel that any attention from their peers — even if it’s negative — is better than none.
-Another reason for not telling is fear of having their devices taken away.
+And they don’t want adults to take their devices (or social media accounts) away.

-Since your child may not tell you about being cyberbullied, it’s important for you to be aware of possible signs.
+Your child may not tell you about being cyberbullied.
 Here are some things to watch out for:

-- Your child suddenly stops using the computer for fun.
+- Your child suddenly stops using their devices for fun things, like playing their favorite game.

-- Your child alludes to bullying indirectly by saying something like “There’s a lot of drama at school” or “I have no friends.”
+- Your child mentions things like “There’s a lot of drama at school” or “I have no friends.”

 - Your child doesn’t want to go to school or seems uneasy about going.